-We show how LOW stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Home Improvement Chains industry.
+We show how LOW stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Home Centers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Lowe's Companies, Inc. (NYSE: LOW) is a FORTUNE® 50 home improvement company serving approximately 18 million customers a week in the United States and Canada.
 With fiscal year 2019 sales of $72.1 billion, Lowe's and its related businesses operate or service more than 2,200 home improvement and hardware stores and employ approximately 300,000 associates.
 Based in Mooresville, N.C., Lowe's supports the communities it serves through programs focused on creating safe, affordable housing and helping to develop the next generation of skilled trade experts.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.